AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 --------------------

-- Working from an external Python console you need to start the Imspector Server (with requires Administrator permissions the first time):
+- Working from an external Python console you need to start the Imspector Server (which requires Administrator priviliges the first time):

 .. image:: /images/specpy/imspector_run_server.png
-   :width: 8 cm
+   :width: 13 cm
    :align: center

 - To load the Python Interface just say